tier4/caret_doc/docs/design/trace_points/index.md

   - CARET-dedicated tracepoints added to the fork of rclcpp

 CARET utilizes some of the tracepoints built-in original ROS 2.
-Some of the tracepoints are added by hooking with LD_PRELOAD, and rest tracepoints are added to the fork of ROS 2's rclcpp.
+Some of the tracepoints are added by hooking with LD_PRELOAD, and rest trace points are added to the fork of ROS 2's rclcpp.

 <prettier-ignore-start>
 !!! info